Adversarial Prompt Distillation for Vision-Language Models: Proposed Method

-A classic bimodal prompt tuning method is vision-language prompt tuning (VLP)~\cite{khattak2023maple} which tunes both the textual prompts $\boldsymbol{P}_t$ and the visual prompts $\boldsymbol{P}_v$ following the same training schedule.
+\textbf{Bimodal Prompt Tuning for CLIP}\; A classic bimodal prompt tuning method is vision-language prompt tuning (VLP)~\cite{khattak2023maple} which tunes both the textual prompts $\boldsymbol{P}_t$ and the visual prompts $\boldsymbol{P}_v$ following the same training schedule.
 Here, we denote the image and text representation outputs of VLP as:

+At this point, the logits calculation for the CLIP model, as represented in Eq. \eqref{eq:logits} can be reformulated as follows: